Aaevelion/aaevelion.github.io/Musings.md

 title: Musings
 landing-title: 'Musings'
 nav-menu: true
-description: So here I plan to add some of my thoughts.
+description: 'So here I plan to add some of my thoughts.
 I am not sure what I will write here, but I will try to keep it interesting.
+WARNING: Proceed at your own risk.'
 image: assets/images/musings_1.jpg
 author: null
 show_tile: true